A New Series Representation Involving Root Of Unity For The Values Of Riemann Zeta Function At Integer Arguments: Main Result

 Now let

-It's easy to see that $p(x)$ is a polynomial with degree $n-1$ and satisfies that $p(-a_{i})=1$ for all $i=1,...,n$.
+It's easy to see that $p(x)$ is a polynomial with degree $n-1$ and satisfying that $p(a_{i})=1$ for all $i=1,...,n$.
 On the one hand we already found $n$ zeros of $p(x)-1$, on the other hand by the fundamental theorem of algebra, $p(x)-1$ has $n-1$ zeros.
-Therefore it can only be $p(x)\equiv 1$.
+Therefore the only possible case is $p(x)-1\equiv 0$.
 That is